wilsonmantilla/VirusTotal/README.md

 <h1>Suspicious File Hash</h1>

 <h2>Description</h2>
 I was given a file hash and instructed to determine if it’s a malicious file based on the evidence gathered on the VirusTotal (OSINT) website, as well as finding different types of IOC’s associated with this file.
+This project was part of the Google Cybersecurity Professional Certification.
 <br />
 <br />
 SHA256 file hash: 54e6ea47eb04634d3e87fd7787e2136ccfbcc80ade34f246a12cf93bab527f6b